 If you grew even one plant of Zucchini you probably have so much you don’t know what to do with it all!
 I sure do!
 One of the best ways to preserve Zucchini is to freeze it.
 It is SUPER quick and easy to freeze and has many different uses.
 You can cut it up and use it in stir fry or kabobs. or shred it and use it in Zucchini Bread, lasagna, egg dishes and more.
 See all of our Zucchini recipes if you need some inspiration!
-This Zucchini Pizza Crust is one of our faves!
+This Zucchini Pizza Crust and AMAZING chocolate Zucchini brownies are our faves!

 Freezing Sliced Zucchini in 7 Steps

 1. Fill a large stockpot three quarters of the way full with water and heat to a boil on the stove top.

 You can do large amounts at once or just a few!
 Make sure that your pot is big enough to fit everything you are wanting to put in though!

 2. Wash the fresh zucchini with water to remove any dirt.
 Dry the zucchini and place on a cutting board.